lemire/FastPriorityQueue.js/README.md

 Is it faster?
 ===

-It tends to fare well against the competition :
+It tends to fare well against the competition.
+In some tests, it can be five times faster than any other JavaScript implementation we could find.

 ```
 $ node test.js